Organization: From Engagement to Impact

 Our position on climate change

-Taiwan Government has amended Climate Change Response Act and declared to reach net zero emission by 2050 in order to be in alignment with Paris Agreement.
-CSC is proactively participating in Government’s GHG Periodic Regulatory Goals and Net-Zero Vision.
-We kept on engaging in consultations with relevant agencies to coordinate our decarbonization strategies to echo policies regarding carbon reduction.
+Taiwan Government has amended Climate Change Response Act and declared to reach net zero emission by 2050 in order to align with Paris Agreement.
+CSC proactively responds to Government’s GHG Periodic Regulatory Goals and Net-Zero Vision.
+We keep on engaging in consultations with government agencies and formulate our decarbonization strategies to echo Government’s carbon reduction policies.

 Institutes and association review